nbrockington/vnn/README.md

 # Functionality to add
+-- Change training snapshots to occur at early points in training, instead of quartiles.

+-- Implement user choice for uploading saved dataset or generating new dataset (via menu interface)

+-- Make neural network structure (no. of hidden layers, number of units in each layer) flexible and selected by user

 -- Visualise low-res filters of units in neural network structure

--- Change training snapshots to occur at early points in training, instead of quartiles.

 DONE-- Visualise final neural network structure and weights for 2D data training.